Jorem-Sigawa/MahlerVAE/README.md

 ## Architecture

 <p align="justify">
-The model uses the Optimus architecture presented in [this paper](https://arxiv.org/pdf/2004.04092).
+The model uses the Optimus architecture presented in <a href="https://arxiv.org/pdf/2004.04092">this paper</a>.
 This time, however, we use it as a MIDI generation model.
 The idea is that, instead of using only a transformer decoder, a transformer encoder first maps a sequence of tokens into parameters of a low-dimensional latent distribution $q(z|x)$.
 This distribution is usually intended to follow a Gaussian distribution, so the encoder outputs parameters $\mu$ and $\log(\sigma^2)$.
 Thus, during training, the model learns a continuous latent space intended to capture higher-level musical characteristics.
 We then take a sample $\mathcal{z}$ from the learned latent variable through a reparameterization trick:
 </p>